odoo/documentation/inventory/management/misc/scrap.rst

 Scrap from receipt
 ------------------

 Scrapping products from receipts is easy.
-Go to *Inventory > Dashboard
-> Receipts* or click on *1 TO PROCESS* under the receipts location.
+Go to :menuselection:`Inventory --> Dashboard --> Receipts` or click on *1 TO PROCESS* under the receipts location.

 .. image:: media/scrap_02.png
     :align: center